Chinese New Year: Movies

 Watching Chinese New Year films is an expression of Chinese cultural identity.
 During the New Year holidays, stage bosses gather the most popular actors from various troupes and let them perform repertories from the Qing dynasty.
 Nowadays, many people celebrate the New Year by watching these movies.
-In mainland China, the New Year's Gala is broadcast by every TV station, featuring traditional performances and a message by the president.
+In mainland China, the New Year's Gala is broadcast by every TV station, featuring traditional performances and a message by the CCP General Secretary.

 Hong Kong filmmakers also release Chinese New Year films, mostly comedies, at this time of year.